xiangivyli/data-science-portfolio/Data Platform Design for Healthcare Research (Database)/README.md

   </p>

 ### Step 3: Import SQL into MySQL
-I use drawSQL to generate [SQL](https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/Data%20Platform%20Design%20for%20Healthcare%20Research%20(Database)/dataplatform_for_healthcare_research.sql), then use MySQL to run it.
+I use drawSQL to generate [SQL queries](https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/Data%20Platform%20Design%20for%20Healthcare%20Research%20(Database)/dataplatform_for_healthcare_research.sql), and then use MySQL to run it.

 <a id = "ch3"></a>
 ## Chapter 3 Data Privacy and Security
-The preparation of database has finished, before populating the database, it is essential to talk about etical considerations as the data is confirmly connected to patient privacy.
+The preparation of the database has finished, before populating the database, it is essential to talk about etical considerations as the data is connected to patient privacy.
 Patients may suffer potential harm when their data is used for research purposes like revealing sensitive information.
 NHS currently has [information governance](https://www.england.nhs.uk/ig/about/) which protects patients.
 "Secondary use" must only use data that will not identify individuals.

 The pre-requisite includes:
  - Obtain the appropriate consent from patients